kingsmanrip/paulaApp/README.md

 ## How to Use

-1. **Dashboard**: View summary of all employees' work hours
+1. **Dashboard**: View summary of all squads and employees' work hours
+2. **Squad Overview**: See employees grouped by squads with squad performance metrics
-2. **Employee Details**: Click on "Details" for any employee to see their complete work history
+3. **Employee Details**: Click on "Details" for any employee to see their complete work history
-3. **Add Employee**: Add new employees to the system
+4. **Add Employee**: Add new employees to the system
-4. **Add Record**: Manually add clock in/out records for employees
+5. **Add Record**: Manually add clock in/out records for employees
-5. **Bulk Import**: Paste formatted data to import multiple clock in/out records at once
+6. **Bulk Import**: Paste formatted data to import multiple clock in/out records at once

+## Squad Organization

+Employees are organized into squads for better team management:

+- **Employee1 Squad**: Core field team including Caleb Bryant, Aaron Mitchell, Seth James, Colton Poore, David Pool, and Shawn Beard
+- **Employee8 Squad**: Secondary team including Jeramy Smith, Johnnie Roberts, Blake Hay, and Maurilio Galvez

+Each squad displays:
+- Aggregated squad hours (daily and weekly)
+- Individual employee performance
+- Member count and activity metrics

 ## Bulk Import Format